50 local businesses to display COVID-19 posters designed by students - Salisbury Post

 SALISBURY – Courtesy of local students, brightly colored posters reminding people to stay safe and prevent the spread of COVID-19 will soon grace the walls of local businesses.

-The posters are the result of a competition dreamed up by Rohan Joseph, a rising fifth grader at Sacred Heart Catholic School.
-Rohan came up with the idea while brainstorming ways to remind people to be safe.
+The posters are the result of a competition dreamed up by Rohan Joseph, a rising fifth-grader at Sacred Heart Catholic School.
+Joseph came up with the idea while brainstorming ways to remind people to be safe.

-Joseph wondered if the president could order telecommunications companies to send push notifications to everyone’s cell phones reminding them of the Centers for Disease Control and Prevention guidelines.
+Joseph wondered if the president could order telecommunications companies to send push notifications to everyone’s cellphones reminding them of the Centers for Disease Control and Prevention guidelines.
 Joseph even tried to get in touch with the president about the idea, but his mother, Nalini, asked him what he could do to help people locally.

-The contest was open to anyone, but targeted at fourth and fifth graders, who were eligible to win some small cash prizes if they placed high in the competition.
+The contest was open to anyone, but targeted at fourth- and fifth-graders, who were eligible to win some small cash prizes if they placed high in the competition.

 The competition wrapped on Thursday morning, when Salisbury Mayor Karen Alexander and State Rep. Harry Warren, R-76, met with the organizers and participants to judge the entries at city hall.